dqops/dqo/docs/integrations/data-lineage/marquez/index.md

 DQOps supports both, table and column level data lineage.

-!!! note ""
+!!! note "How to activate data lineage synchronization"

-    Please contact DQOps to learn more with the use of the link [Concact DQOps](https://dqops.com/contact-us) for scheduling a demo.
+    Data lineage synchronization is a paid feature of DQOps.
+Please [contact DQOps sales](https://dqops.com/contact-us) and schedule a call.